A California state senator introduced a bill pushing LGBTQ equality—and a QAnon mob came after him

 The private messages he shared are indeed gross.
 “You’re dead.
 Dead.
 Dead.
 Dead.
 I’ll publicly execute you.
 I’m gonna embarrass you.
 Pedophile,” wrote one Instagram user.
 “I’ll come cut your head off and deliver it to your mom if you even considering introducing your ‘bill.’
 Got it?” another read.

-Many others posted publicly on Instagram are a little milder but still libelous and often anti-semitic.
+Many others posted publicly on Instagram are a little milder but still libelous and often anti-Semitic.
 Users frequently accuse Sen. Wiener of being a “pedophile” and have lobbed other insults referencing his Jewish heritage.

 Sen. Wiener said that he feels frustrated that Facebook, which owns Intsagram, is letting this happen.

 “Social media platforms need to do a lot more to deal with toxicity that is so damaging to society.
 I know it’s hard.
 I get that they don’t want to be thought police.
 Not everything is clear cut, but some things are.
-What’s happening here is clear cut, when you have all these comments calling me a pedophile, when you have all these homophobic, antisemitic remarks,” Wiener said, adding that he feels like he’s at a disadvantage as it is illegal to block people on social media as a public official.
+What’s happening here is clear cut, when you have all these comments calling me a pedophile, when you have all these homophobic, anti-Semitic remarks,” Wiener said, adding that he feels like he’s at a disadvantage as it is illegal to block people on social media as a public official.

 A Facebook spokesperson declined to comment for attribution on the incident or the company’s response, citing their potential personal risk of QAnon harassment.